The Goal of Real Estate Video Is to Spark Interest

 To make an effect, don’t overuse... effects!

 Modern software and AI have unlocked new editing possibilities, but these effects have little in common with quality real estate video.
-That “crazy” style is increasingly criticized in professional real estate videographer groups on Facebook.
+That tiktokization is increasingly criticized in professional real estate videographer groups on Facebook.
+A seasoned producer wrote in the comments: ‘Sometimes I can’t tell — is this a listing video for a serious realtor, or is this middle-school teenagers showing off to each other that they can create cheap AI effects?’

-Even though there are amaizing real estate videos with no effects at all (even without “transitions” between scenes), we’re not against effects.
-We use them too — but carefully, tastefully, and only when they actually help the video do its intented job: to create desire.
+Even though there are amazing real estate videos with no effects at all (even without “transitions” between scenes), we’re not against effects.
+We use them too — but carefully, tastefully, and only when they actually help the video do its intended job: to create desire.